rednafi/digressions/_posts/2020-03-11-python-venv-workflow.md

 ---
-title: Python Workflow for Sanity
+title: Python Virtual Environment Workflow for Sanity
 toc: false
 layout: post
 description: Keeping python's virtual environment madness in check
 categories: [python]
 ---

-I use debian linux (Ubuntu, PopOS) as my primary operating system for development.
-Python's versioning, virtual environment creation, switching between multiple versions, package management can feel a bit overwhelming.
-Here's how I keep my sanity while working on a new python project:
+There are multiple ways of installing Python, creating and switching between different virtual environments.
+Also, Python's package manager hyperspace is a mess.
+So, things can quickly get out of hands while dealing with projects that require quick environment switching across multiple versions of Python.
+I use Debian linux in my primary development environment and this is how I keep the option explosion in check:

 ## Install Python